astfalckl/bskernel/README.md

 })
 ```

-Note that <tt>reconstruct_acf</tt> is designed to summate over a bases
+Note that `reconstruct_acf()` is designed to summate over a bases
 expansion, here we iteratively select the basis member.
 The spline and
-acf bases are plotted below (plotting code is suppressed, see .Rmd
+acf bases are plotted below (plotting code is suppressed, see `.Rmd`
 file).

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />